Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle

 Lactating dairy slaughter cattle imported DIRECTLY to a slaughter establishment are not required to be tested for influenza prior to movement to slaughter.
 However, they must meet the following requirements:

-- Movement documentation
+- Movement documentation:

 - CVI with official identification listed OR

-- Owner Hauler Statement, submitted to the state of origin AND state of destination; visit the Owner Hauler Statement web page for instructions
+- Owner Hauler Statement, submitted to the state of origin AND state of destination; visit the Owner Hauler Statement web page for instructions.

-- Lactating dairy cattle with clinical signs consistent with influenza are ineligible for import for any purpose including slaughter
+- Lactating dairy cattle with clinical signs consistent with influenza are ineligible for import for any purpose including slaughter.

-Nonlactating dairy cattle, including dry cows, heifers, or calves going directly to a slaughter establishment or directly to an approved federal market and then directly to a slaughter establishment are not required to have official individual ID, influenza testing, or a CVI.
+Nonlactating dairy cattle, including dry cows, heifers, bulls, or calves going directly to a slaughter establishment or directly to an approved federal market and then directly to a slaughter establishment are not required to have official individual ID, influenza testing, or a CVI.
 However, they must have a backtag and an owner hauler statement, or other paperwork that contains the required information of an owner hauler statement such as a bill of lading or bill of sale (reference "Owner Hauler Statement Requirements" below).

 Nonlactating dairy cattle designated as slaughter animals but not sent directly to a slaughter establishment or directly to an approved federal market and then directly to a slaughter establishment must meet import requirements above.